 How to nominate

 Nominations may only be made by Fellows of the British Academy.
-Nominations for 2019 have now closed.
+Nominations for this Medal are currently closed.

 Nominating body: Africa, Asia and the Middle East Section